‘Defend the essential’: Ashoka’s trustees could benefit from reading this note Gandhi wrote in 1940

 Gandhi informed the viceroy that he was stopping the weeklies till the government decided it was ready to face criticism.
 His article on November 10, 1940, bidding readers of the Harijan farewell must be read by not only the Ashoka trustees but all of us:

 “I shall miss my weekly talks with you…The value of these thoughts consisted in their being a faithful record of my deepest thoughts.
 Such expression is impossible in a cramped atmosphere.
 As I have no desire to offer civil disobedience, I cannot write freely.
-As the author of satyagraha I cannot, consisitenly with my professions, suppress the vital part of myself for the sake of being able to write on permissible subjects such as constructive programme.
+As the author of satyagraha I cannot, consistently with my professions, suppress the vital part of myself for the sake of being able to write on permissible subjects such as constructive programme.
 It would be like dealing with the trunk without the head.
 The whole of constructive progarmme is to me an expression of non violence.
 I would be denying myself if I could not preach non-violence.”

-It might sound strange in our times – and would have surprised even Gandhi’s followers – that he decided to completely stop publication simply because he could write or report on one activity: Vinoba Bhave’s actions.
+It might sound strange in our times – and would have surprised even Gandhi’s followers – that he decided to completely stop publication simply because he could not write or report on one activity: Vinoba Bhave’s actions.
 But then, according to Gandhi, the most significant events of that moment were Bhave’s speeches.
 For Gandhi, it was unacceptable to ignore that and write about things that were non-essential.

-“Full surrender of the non-essentials is a condition precedent to accession of internal strength to defend the essential by dying.”
-Gandhi concluded.
+“Full surrender of the non-essentials is a condition precedent to accession of internal strength to defend the essential by dying,” Gandhi concluded.

 The Ashoka trustees have to decide what was essential in the project they have embarked upon.
 The university was, according to them, to emerge as a world-class “pioneering liberal initiative” that encourages students “to think and to question”.